denisKovalyov/js-charting-libraries/README.md

 # js-charting-libraries
-Investigation of JavaScript Charting Libraries
+Research of JavaScript Charting Libraries

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).